ad-freiburg/elevant/README.md

  parameter `-b <benchmark_name>`.
 See section [Add an Experiment](#add-an-experiment) for details on how to link a benchmark.

+See [Add A Benchmark](docs/add_benchmark.md) for more details on adding a benchmark including a description of the supported file formats.

 ## Add an Experiment

 You can add an experiment, i.e. a row in the table for a particular benchmark, in two steps: 1) link the benchmark